Build a Strong KYC Due Diligence Checklist UK

 5. Ongoing Monitoring and Record Keeping

 Due diligence does not end at onboarding.
-It is critical to monitor transactions and behavior throughout the entire customer journey to ensure activities remain consistent with the stated purpose and risk profile.
+It is critical to monitor transactions and behavior throughout the entire customer journey.
+This ensures activities remain consistent with the stated purpose and risk profile.
 This is essential in detecting suspicious patterns early.
 They also need detailed records of checks, decisions, and evidence used.

 Therefore, a checklist must include rules for ongoing monitoring, re-screening schedules for sanctions and PEP lists, and triggers for refreshing historical information.
 Embedding these policy rules into workflows and case management provides a clear, reportable audit trail while keeping manual effort under control.